sladg/datarestor-operator/README.md

 - [ ] Allow for password to be passed in as a secret.
 - [ ] Make backup schedule per-target.
 - [ ] Allow for passing NFS mount options.
+- [ ] Allow for passing an ID from restic to for manual restore.
+- [ ] Allow for passing an ID into restic for manual backups.

 ---